kabisa/kudo-o-matic/docs/SLACK_INTEGRATION.md

 ## Features
 Kudo-O-Matic has the following Slack features:
 - Create posts via Slack
-- Send message to a specific slack channel to announce new posts
+- Send a message to a specific slack channel to announce new posts
+- Send a message to a specific slack channel to announce the achievements of goals
 - Like a Kudo-O-Matic post by adding the Kudos emoji to a post announcement message
 - Create a Kudo-O-Matic post by adding a Kudos emoji to a random Slack message